Technical Notes for November 2004 OES Estimates

-The Occupational Classification Standard for November 2003 In 1999, the OES survey began using the Office of Management and Budget's occupational classification system—the Standard Occupational Classification system (SOC).
+The OES survey uses the Office of Management and Budget's (OMB) occupational classification system, the Standard Occupational Classification (SOC) system.
 The SOC system is the first OMB-required occupational classification system for federal agencies.
-The OES survey categorizes workers in one of about 770 detailed occupations.
-Together, these detailed occupations comprise 22 major occupational groups.
-The major groups of the SOC system are as follows:
+The OES survey categorizes workers in 1 of 801 detailed occupations.
+Together, these detailed occupations comprise 23 major occupational groups, one of which-military specific occupations-is not included in the OES survey.
+The major groups are as follows:

 - Management occupations